Your garden/yard could be the start of an invasive species problem for your neighbors

 from your equipment before entering and leaving sites.

 - Follow recommended best practices for field researchers and technicians.

 How to Report

-Learn to identify and report the most harmful invasive species using the Alaska Weeds ID app.
+Learn to identify and report the most harmful invasive species using the Alaska Invasives ID app.

 Learn More →